aleksihalt/pearls/README.md

 [SCULPTURE LIVE HERE](https://pearls-4a785.web.app/) Go crazy.

 A 'social' generative 3D sculpture, which visitors can contribute to by adding or deleting pearls.
-These changes are then updated (more-or-less) real-time to other visitors on the website.
+These changes are then updated real-time to other visitors on the website.
 Visitors have the choice to do as they please, and build whatever they want (keeping in mind that it might at any time be destroyed by another visitor!).

 This was a coursework for a virtual environments class in which I wanted to concentrate on the theme of collaboration.
 In this project I attempted to build a visually striking front-end design and gain some experience and understanding in back-end websocket and database management.

+Note: Sometimes deleting a lot of spheres quickly results in some lost messages - if the screen freezes, refresh, and continue from where you left off!

 ## Technical overview